How to Create a Successful Marketing Strategy for 2020

 Define Your Challenge(s)

-The first step towards an effective marketing strategy for 2019 starts with clearly defining your challenge and asking yourself a few questions.
+The first step towards an effective marketing strategy for 2020 starts with clearly defining your challenge and asking yourself a few questions.
 What problem (or problems) do you want to solve?
-What challenges must you overcome?
+What challenges must you overcome in order to reach your target market?
 Reflect on your SWOT analysis to consider strengths, weaknesses, opportunities and threats.
 Identify your key issues up front so that you’re able to move along with your plan.

 Outline Your Target Audience